xorbdev/search/docs/templating/variables.md

 ## Querying Results

-To query your results, you can call `craft.search.results` in your twig template.
+To query your results, you can call `craft.xsearch.results` in your twig template.

 This will return a `Result` element configured in search mode for the current site.